Ads Management

 Two verification steps:

-1. HTML Verification — Your phone number must be visible as plain text on the landing page.
-A JavaScript-loaded number or a click-to-call button that hides the number fails this check.
+1. HTML Verification — Your phone number should be visible as plain text on the website or landing page associated with the ads.
+A JavaScript-loaded number or a click-to-call button that hides the number may fail this check.

 Call Ads vs. Call Extensions — Critical Distinction